crawlback/ss-13/README.md

 #To Do list:
 1. Upgrade fight system; - Ready
-2. Add money and shop
+2. Add money and shop; - Ready
+3. Add missions

 #Small F.A.Q.
 1. Candy's treat.
 No seriously.